 Resources

-For an FTE Calculator and other ACA resources, select Affordable Care Act from the HR page in RUN Powered by ADP®.
+For an FTE Calculator and other ACA resources, select Health Care Tools from the Home menu in RUN Powered by ADP®.